-Developing a COVID Safe Business Plan is not a mandatory requirement for all tourism and accommodation businesses.
+Developing a COVID Safe Business Plan is a mandatory requirement for all tourism (groups over 50) and all accommodation businesses.

 • For tourism experiences up to 50 people-please complete the checklist.
-Click here for Tourism Industry Approved Checklist.

 • For tourism experiences over 50, please complete this plan.
-Please click here to access a customisable plan.